DraconicDragon/danbooru-e621-tag-list-processor/README.md

-i should've just read <https://github.com/Acly/krita-ai-diffusion/tree/main/ai_diffusion/tags> lol i thought the bigquery was inaccessible by plebs turns out, im just dumb, just had to link it to my own project aaaaaaaaa anyway, i dont really know SQL but i might switch to using the official bigquery dump so therell be a bigquery branch on this repo
+i should've just read <https://github.com/Acly/krita-ai-diffusion/tree/main/ai_diffusion/tags> lol i thought the bigquery was inaccessible by plebs turns out, im just dumb, just had to link it to my own project aaaaaaaaa if i can make code so that user doesnt need to make their own bigquery project/google account then maybe therell be a bigquery branch otherwise itll probably just make the raw data scrape mode of this project redundant
-edit: i just tried it and AHHH this is so easy, not sure if i can do this over code without needing the user to make their own google bigquery project tho

 ## Create Danbooru and e621 Tag Lists for AI related Autocomplete Extensions